 Traditionally, 15% of parish first collections at Masses every weekend was given to the archdiocese for its needs, while 85% was retained for each parish’s own needs.
 In 2016, this was changed to a tiered system of 4% to 28% depending on each parish’s income to be contributed to the archdiocese.

 The archdiocese has to provide for the welfare and upkeep of the priests, the needs of many archdiocesan offices and organisations (such as ACF, OYP and ACCS), and the upkeep and development of archdiocesan properties.
-The traditional 15% and revised tiered system have proven insufficient to provide for all these needs of the archdiocese.
+The traditional funding model of relying on parish collections has proven insufficient to provide for all these needs of the archdiocese.

 The Catholic Foundation was set up as a second vehicle to raise funds for the archdiocese.
 All funds raised by the Catholic Foundation will go towards the Archdiocese of Singapore.